akurey/animal-rescue-backend/README.md

 ## Run it locally

-- add a .env file on the root folder with the DB config variables (DB_HOST, DB_PORT, DB_USER, DB_PASSWORD, DB_NAME, DB_MAX_IDLE_CONNS, DB_MAX_OPEN_CONNS, TOKEN, REFRESHTOKEN) or fill out the given one with the correct DB credentials and config values (you can copy an rename .env.example)
+- add a .env file on the root folder with the DB config variables (DB_HOST, DB_PORT, DB_USER, DB_PASSWORD, DB_NAME, DB_MAX_IDLE_CONNS, DB_MAX_OPEN_CONNS, TOKEN, REFRESHTOKEN, SECRET_KEY) or fill out the given one with the correct DB credentials and config values (you can copy an rename .env.example)
 - run `make lint`
 - run `make dev`
 - run `make test-unit`